MaverickUK/GameMinder/README.md

 Through these frustrations I decided to scratch this specific itch by creating a lightweight DOS games launcher which could store meta data about each of the games.
 This allows for games to be grouped by genre, released date or to just check if a particular game has been setup on your system.

+The UI is a tribute to [PathMinder](https://en.wikipedia.org/wiki/PathMinder) which is an DOS explorer utility I've fond memories of using whilst growing up.

 GameMinder also keeps track on when you've played a specific game and for how long.
 This is used to provide you with statistics and allow sorting of your games by popularity.

 ## :computer: Implementation